 9. Beach days

 Everybody loves their day in the sun.
 The Barceloneta beach is a golden sand beach, a favourite with locals and tourists alike.
 People come here to sunbathe, for a swim or to catch a surf.
 During summers it tends to get quite crowded too, but you can always find a quiet corner and get your place in the sun.

 Take a free walking tour trailing Gaudi’s architecture, or the Gothic quarter of the old city, an introduction to the old city of Barcelona.
 These themed tours are absolutely free, as in you won’t be charged for admission into the group.
-At the end of the tour the guides can be tipped if you enjoyed their storytelling.
-We’ve tried these tours and most of them are really good, it’s gets two thumbs up from us!
+At the end of the tour, the guides can be tipped if you enjoyed their storytelling.
+We’ve tried these tours and most of them are really good, it’s got two thumbs up from us!

 Also check: 12 FREE THINGS TO DO IN PARIS

 In the heart of the old city, is the sprawling Plaça Reial.
 It houses Gaudi’s first commissioned works in the centre, which is a lamppost.
 He got the project by winning a competition.
 The Plaça is also a great spot for people watching.
 Plenty of cafes will welcome you, local musicians will serenade you and there is always something or the other happening here.